NXT TakeOver: In Your House (2021): Preliminary matches

-The pay-per-view opened with NXT North American Champion Bronson Reed and NXT Tag Team Champions MSK (Wes Lee and Nash Carter) facing off against Legado del Fantasma (Santos Escobar, Joaquin Wilde, and Raul Mendoza) in a Winner Takes All Six-man Tag Team match.
+The actual pay-per-view opened with NXT North American Champion Bronson Reed and NXT Tag Team Champions MSK (Wes Lee and Nash Carter) facing off against Legado del Fantasma (Santos Escobar, Joaquin Wilde, and Raul Mendoza) in a Winner Takes All Six-man Tag Team match.
 During the match, Wilde and Mendoza performed a High-Low on Lee for a nearfall, before Carter broke it up.
 Escobar performed a Michinoku Driver on Reed for a nearfall.
 In the climax, after Reed tackled Escobar against one of the plexiglass walls, MSK performed their elevated corkscrew blockbuster on Mendoza, followed by Reed performing the "Tsunami" on Mendoza to retain their respective championships.

 Next, Xia Li (accompanied by Boa) faced Mercedes Martinez.
 In the end, Li performed a roundhouse kick to Martinez's head to win the match.
 Following the pinfall, Martinez attacked both Li and Boa with a steel chair sending them out of the ring.
 As the duo retreated up the entrance ramp, Mei Ying, who watched and walked on stage, took Martinez down.
 As Martinez attempted to attack Ying, Ying applied a choke hold to immobilize Martinez, throwing her off the ramp into a guardrail.

 In a backstage segment, Johnny Gargano and Kyle O'Reilly, two of the five participants in the main event match, were shown brawling in the arena parking lot.

 After that, LA Knight faced Cameron Grimes in a ladder match for the Million Dollar Championship.
 Ted DiBiase watched the match at ringside — this was a back-and-forth match.
 During the match, Grimes retrieved the gold-plated ladder that DiBiase had used to introduce the match (which was on the stage).
 As Grimes ascended the ladder, Knight prevented Grimes from retrieving the Championship by tipping the ladder over.
 In the closing moments, Grimes attempted to ascend the ladder again, only for Knight to send Grimes off the ladder, through another ladder which was positioned outside the ring.
 Knight then ascended and retrieved the championship to win the match.
 Following the match, DiBiase awarded the championship to Knight.

-In the fourth match, Raquel Gonzalez (accompanied by Dakota Kai) defended the NXT Women's Championship against Ember Moon.
-During the match, Moon performed her "Eclipse" on Gonzalez, for only Kai to place Gonzalez's foot on the bottom rope to void the pin.
+In the fourth match, Raquel González (accompanied by Dakota Kai) defended the NXT Women's Championship against Ember Moon.
+During the match, Moon performed her "Eclipse" on González, only for Kai to place González's foot on the bottom rope to void the pin.
 This prompted Moon's tag team partner Shotzi Blackheart, who was not seen on NXT due to injury, to come out and brawl with Kai to the backstage area.
-Gonzalez then performed the "Chingona Bomb" on Moon to retain the championship.
+González then performed the "Chingona Bomb" on Moon to retain the championship.
 Later, Kai and Blackheart were shown still brawling in the backstage area.